 ASTC Implicit Bias Research Project

-The ASTC Foundation has agreed to fund the research project and Phase 1 planning is underway.
-The research group will present the current status of the research at the June 2019 Annual Conference.
+The ASTC Foundation is funding the research project.
+Phase 1 has already been completed, and Phase 2 is underway.
+The research group will present the current status of the research at the Annual Conference.